adymitruk/adymitruk.github.com/source/_posts/2012-07-18-filtering-by-author-name.markdown

 If you want to exclude commits commited (but not necessarily authored) by Adam, you can replace `%an` with `%cn`.
 This has the same effect as using `git log --committer=Adam` instead of author in the first example but for exclusions.

 Don't be afraid to split your piped commands onto multiple lines.
 As long as a line ends with a pipe, bash knows there is more and will prompt for the next line.
-You can continue to do this until you have written what you want or pasted a multiline example from an example online.
+You can continue to do this until you have written what you want or pasted a multiline snippet from an example online.
 When you search history, it will be recalled as one line with proper semi-colons inserted if you used while loops or other flow control.